La Petite Gironde

 Advertising for La Petite Gironde from 1921.

-La Petite Gironde (/fr/, literally The Little Gironde) was a French daily newspaper from the south and southwest regions of France.
+La Petite Gironde (/fr/, literally Little Gironde) was a French daily newspaper from the south and southwest regions of France.
 It was founded in 1872 and lasted until 1944.
 With a “moderate republican” tendency, it wanted to be a large regional republican newspaper and a widely consumed cultural product.
 Originally a moderate centrist, its editorial line straightened out over the years, until it became close to that of L'Action française in the turmoil of the First World War.
 The newspaper was a collaborationist during the Occupation, which led to its ban after the Liberation of France.